xieweiAlex/English_Learning/words/2025/words-Nov-25.md

 The mystic, the cricketer and the spy: Pakistan’s game of thrones. - Imran Khan’s marriage to his spiritual adviser shocked the country.
 Now she could help decide whether he returns to office or stays in prison.
 The contours of 21st-century geopolitics will become clearer in 2026.
 A new world is starting to emerge.
 Prediction, notoriously, is a mug’s game.
-The BBC’s boss quits over a “doctored” Trump speech.
+The BBC’s boss quits over a “**doctored**” Trump speech.
 Shifts in politics and the media business are making the broadcaster more crisis-prone.
-America’s health-care costs are shooting up.
+America’s health-care costs are **shooting up**.

 November hasn't brought any **respite** so far as BTC trades only a little above $104,000. -